reesewahlin/COGS121-AIDS/ideas.md

 2) Neighborhood watch.
 Heatmap of people in your neighborhood with arrest records.

-3) Beer die network.
-Keep track of score, whose playing on a table, a queue of people waiting to get on any given table, rankings and results from previous games that occured – includes a map of where games are being played in your area.

-4) Midpoint finder.
+3) Midpoint finder.
 Service that helps you find a meetup point between people

-5) AR Geocaching.
+4) AR Geocaching.
 Leave things at peoples wifi networks that can be seen and downloaded in AR.

-6) Geographic chat room.
+5) Geographic chat room.
 Live chatroom that students in classroom can connect to and post and talk to one another while class is going on.